 - The Two Ronnies: Christmas With The Stars 1972 & Morecambe & Wise: Christmas Special 1977 – It wouldn’t be Christmas without either of these wonderful comedy double acts, so you always get one or two of their Christmas specials repeated, and they’re always a great mix of variety, humour and music.

-On the radio, Mum and I listened to the wonderful Junior Choice on BBC Radio 2, which has lots of classic old songs.
-Very silly songs, sure, like Ernie (The Fastest Milkman In The West) by Benny Hill, My Brother by Terry Scott, Hole In The Ground by Bernard Cribbins, and so many more, and that’s its charm.
-It’s a lovely bit of harmless nostalgia.
-And we also listened to the 50th anniversary special of Just A Minute on BBC Radio 4, which cleverly brought together various celebrity contestants from the past 5 decades all at once, a nice tribute to the show’s legacy and success.
+On the radio, Mum and I listened to Junior Choice on BBC Radio 2, which has lots of classic and very silly songs like Ernie (The Fastest Milkman In The West) by Benny Hill, My Brother by Terry Scott, Hole In The Ground by Bernard Cribbins, and so many more.
+It’s a lovely bit of nostalgia.
+And we also listened to the 50th anniversary special of Just A Minute on BBC Radio 4, which cleverly brought together various celebrity contestants from the past 5 decades all at once, as a nice tribute to the show’s legacy and success.

 So there you have it.
 It was a lovely Christmas for both my mother and I, easily our best one for a while, and I hope you enjoyed reading about it.